Prosocial behavior: Legislation

-Influence of arts
+Arts

-Arts are increasingly recognized as influential for health behaviors in strengthening social bonds and cohesion and promoting prosocial behavior.
+The arts are increasingly recognized as influential for health behaviors in strengthening social bonds and cohesion and promoting prosocial behavior.
 Evidence of the impact of different arts is emerging and research is growing on literature, movies and theatre.
-A recent paper resuming the current evidence argues that performative arts are more prone to elicit empathic concern which is linked with more durable prosocial behavior during stressful situations such as the COVID-19 pandemic outbreak: in particular theatre and virtual reality are seen as promising.
+A review of current literature argues that performative arts are more prone to elicit empathic concern which is linked with more durable prosocial behavior during stressful situations such as the COVID-19 pandemic outbreak: in particular theatre and virtual reality are seen as promising.
 An active role of the arts in sustaining prosocial behavior should however integrate an ethical approach to avoid the risk of mass manipulation and intergroup bias.

-Influence of observation
+Observation

 People are generally much more likely to act pro-socially in a public setting rather than in a private setting.
 One explanation for this finding has to do with perceived status, being publicly recognized as a pro-social individual often enhance one's self-image and desirability to be considered for inclusion in social groups.
 Other research has shown that merely given people the "illusion" that they are being observed (e.g., by hanging up posters of "staring" human eyes) can generate significant changes in pro-social acts such as charitable giving and less littering.
 Pictures of human eyes trigger an involuntary neural gaze detection mechanism, which primes people to act pro-socially.
 There are two different forms of prosocial behaviors.
 Ordinary prosocial behavior requires "situational and sociocultural demands".
 Extraordinary prosocial behavior doesn't include as much.
 This indicates that one form is used for a more selfish result while the other is not.

-Influence of perception of responsibility and guilt
+Perception of responsibility and guilt

 Guilt has long been regarded as a motivator for prosocial behavior.
 Extensive data from a 2012 study conducted by de Hooge, demonstrates that when a secondary individual repairs a transgressors' damage caused to victims, the transgressors' guilt feelings, reparative intentions, and prosocial behavior drastically diminish.
 Thus, reduction of guilt may have more to do with reparative actions broadly, rather than necessarily prosocial behaviors taken on by oneself.